 Slaymen, S. L. 1996 ‘Romans in Ireland’ in Archaeology Magazine, Vol. 49, No. 3

-Waddle, J. 1998 The Prehistoric Archaeology of Ireland, Wordwell, Dublin.
+Waddell, J. 1998 The Prehistoric Archaeology of Ireland, wordwell, Dublin

 Warner, R. 1996 ‘Yes the Romans did invade Ireland; And we don’t need Roman forts to prove it’, in British Archaeology, No. 14.